joeyorofino/bf528test/_guides/troubleshooting_issues.md

 keep in mind that LLMs are not yet adept at many bioinformatics tasks and in general should always be double-checked by a human.

+1. A quick google search of the error message

+2. A search through the issues section of the GitHub repository for the tool you are using

+3. BioStars - a stack overflow-like forum for bioinformatics

+4. LLMs - ChatGPT, Claude, etc.

+5. The TAs and me